 How Will Endometriosis Affect My Pregnancy?

 Endometriosis is a condition in which tissue similar to uterine lining grows outside of the organ.
 This abnormal growth can affect a woman's ability to become pregnant.
-The caring doctors of Los Angeles Reproductive Center treat this condition for patients at offices in Los Angeles, CA, Encino, Thousand Oaks, and Bakersfield.
-With proper treatment, women with endometriosis can achieve a better chance of growing their families.
+The caring doctors of Los Angeles Reproductive Center treat this condition for patients at offices in Encino, and Bakersfield, CA. With proper treatment, women with endometriosis can achieve a better chance of growing their families.
 If you are experiencing difficulty becoming pregnant, or if you have been diagnosed with endometriosis, Drs.
 Nurit Winkler and Marc Kalan are here to help you.

 A Closer Look